 Foreign Terrorist Fighters

-According to the Security Council, terrorist organizations such as Al-Qaida, the Islamic State in Iraq and the Levant (ISIL, also known as Da’esh) and associated groups have attracted over 30,000 FTFs from over 100 Member States.
-Because the related challenges are by their nature international, the Council has called on Member States to enhance their international cooperation in preventing their travel.
-Attempts to combat the threat through a purely domestic approach will not work.
+The Security Council stated that terrorist organizations such as Al-Qaida, the Islamic State in Iraq, and the Levant (ISIL, also known as Da’esh) and associated groups had attracted over 30,000 FTFs to the conflict zones of the Middle East from over 100 Member States.
+Because the related challenges were by their nature international, the Council called on States to enhance their international cooperation in preventing their travel, noting that attempts to combat the threat through a purely domestic approach would not work.

-In both developed and developing countries, significant numbers of young people are considering travelling to areas where their personal security would be at risk.
-The departure of so many young people to conflict zones has a profoundly destabilizing effect on their communities and, above all, on their families.
-In order to attract individuals to its cause, ISIL exploits socioeconomic grievances and feelings of alienation, marginalization, discrimination, or victimization, precipitated by a host of factors, including real or perceived lack of opportunities, lack of good governance, inequality, injustice, and feelings of injustice.
+In both developed and developing countries, significant numbers of young people were considering travelling to areas where their personal security would be at risk.
+The departure of so many young people to conflict zones had a profoundly destabilizing effect on their communities and, above all, on their families.
+In order to attract individuals to its cause, ISIL exploited socio-economic grievances and feelings of alienation, marginalization, discrimination, or victimization, precipitated by a host of factors, including real or perceived lack of opportunities, lack of good governance, inequality, injustice, and feelings of injustice.

-The massive flow of refugees and asylum seekers from conflict zones also raises the risk that FTFs will attempt to use the refugee system to escape prosecution.
-All States should establish, in consultation with the Office of the United Nations High Commissioner for Refugees (UNHCR), an effective procedure to grant refugee status to eligible asylum seekers and exclude persons who are not considered to be deserving of international protection in accordance with the 1951 Convention relating to the Status of Refugees.
+It should be recalled that all States should establish, in consultation with the Office of the United Nations High Commissioner for Refugees (UNHCR), an effective procedure to grant refugee status to eligible asylum seekers and exclude persons who are not considered to be deserving of international protection in accordance with the 1951 Convention relating to the Status of Refugees.

 Terrorist organizations also benefit financially from the FTF phenomenon, whether in the form of donations made by the fighters themselves or in the form of ransoms paid by others to free FTFs from conflict zones.